Salamafet/ophom/docs/usb_avoid_power.md

 With just a piece of tape you can prevent the USB plug from powering the motherboard of your 3D printer.

-To do this, you must obstruct one of the pins of the USB socket.
+To do this, you must obstruct the 5V pin of the USB socket.

 ![usb_sheme](images_usb_avoid_power/usb_sheme.webp)